Outsider Corps Beloved Sponsors

 What is it?

-Think of it as the really really big and improved version of "How I spent my summer vacation" mashed up with volunteer projects.
+A really really big and improved version of "How I spent my summer vacation" mashed up with volunteer projects.

 At this time, this program is just for residents of the Wood River Valley Idaho.
 Get together with friends old and new and share experiences, up close and personal.

-- There will be free monthly programs with slideshows celebrating all kinds of trip reports, with and without volunteer work.
+- Free monthly programs with slideshows celebrating all kinds of trip reports, with and without volunteer work.
 Got a bucket list?
 You'll need to update it after a few of these programs.

-- There will be volunteer projects that you can opt to participate in.
+- Volunteer projects that you can opt to participate in.
 You'll hear more about this at the monthly programs.
 They may be local or international.
 Past projects have been in New Mexico, Bonaire, and Colombia.

 Sign up for updates below or check back at this web page.